 - Sir Harry Lewis (2 Wins)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Beer Goggles in 2017, winning for Richard Woollacott at odds of 40/1 under the guidance of Richard Johnson.
-Looking at the runners at the head of the market over the last 20 renewals there have been 11 winning favourites in the race.
-Remember to use the best racing tipsters along with the information on this page to find you a bet on the 2025 Long Distance Hurdle.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 11 winning favourites in the race.
+Ahead of the 2025 Long Distance Hurdle, why not head over to the best racing tipster page to see what the tipsters are backing today?

 Article Contributor Information

-We are blessed with an excellent team of specialists and experts at OLBG.
-Contributing to creating and maintaining this Long Distance Hurdle Preview are at hand, Andy and James.
-They both work on the Horse racing tips team team looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for National Hunt Racing.
+We are fortunate to have an excellent team of specialists and experts at OLBG.
+Contributing to the creation and maintenance of this Long Distance Hurdle Preview are Andy and Darren.
+They both work on the Horse racing tips team, looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for National Hunt Racing.